Haywayaheadshot/Haywayaheadshot/README.md

 ### Hi there 👋

 Welcome to my profile.
 I am a FullStack Software Engineer.
 Exceptional musician.
 I love learning new things.
 A problem solver.
 Making music and writing codes are two but one to me.
+I am currently available for hire and open to new job opportunities.
 Check out my linkedin below and connect with me.

 <div>
   <a href="https://www.linkedin.com/in/abubakar-ummar-4b6643245/">